readium/guided-navigation/README.md

 * Synchronizing text with pre-recorded audio, for example in order to support [Media Overlays in EPUB](https://www.w3.org/TR/epub/#sec-media-overlays) or to distribute accessible audiobooks.
 * Panel by panel navigation in comics/manga to facilitate reading on smaller screens.
-* Providing a textual transcript and/or image descriptions for high illustrated publications such as [Divina](https://readium.org/webpub-manifest/profiles/divina).
+* Providing a textual transcript and/or image descriptions for highly illustrated publications such as [Divina](https://readium.org/webpub-manifest/profiles/divina).

 ## 1. Guided Navigation Documents